Our clinic remains fully open, whilst maintaining a range of precautions against coronavirus.

-- Consultations by telephone, Skype, or similar teledermatology connections are available.
+- Consultations by telephone, video, or similar teledermatology facilities are available.
 (Normally covered by insurance companies)

-- We have a private car park and entry at the rear of the practice, minimising risk for patients who are attending.
-(8:00 am-4:00 pm)
+- We have a private car park and entrance at the rear of the practice, minimising risk for patients who are attending.

-- The area of separation between patient appointments has been increased, to minimise delay and with the intent of no waiting time.
+- The area of separation between patient appointments has been increased to reduce delay, with the intent of no waiting time.

-- To maximise social isolation, we have restricted the running of simultaneous clinics, which will further reduce contact in waiting areas.
+- To retain social distancing, we have restricted the running of simultaneous clinics, which will further reduce contact in waiting areas.

-If you require any clarification on the points above, have concerns about your dermatological health, or attending an appointment, please call us on 020 8441 1043.
+Support for all dermatological conditions is available.
+If you require any clarification on the points above, please call us on 020 8441 1043.
 The time you need will be given and a solution found for most situations.

 Infection control has always been of paramount importance at our clinic.
-Procedures will be further enhanced regarding Coronavirus (Covid-19), voluntarily and in line with guidance from health authorities.
+Procedures were enhanced during the Covid-19 pandemic and are largely maintained, voluntarily and in line with guidance from health authorities.

-The practices we use for hand sanitation after seeing our patients will help.
-Cleanliness in all areas will be rigorously maintained, including the use of anti-viral wipes for all surfaces and handles.
+The practices we use for hand sanitation during and after seeing our patients are helpful.
+Cleanliness in all areas will be rigorously maintained, including the use of anti-viral wipes for surfaces and handles.

-As mentioned above, we are screening all patients and access to our clinic is either from a private car park, or public road.
+As mentioned above, access to our clinic is either from a private car park, or public road.
 This limits exposure to hospitals, or general clinics, where patients with infections may be present.

 Having Current Symptoms

-The latest government guidance suggests increased separation for all of us and importantly that people with symptoms stay at home.
-The same applies if others in your household have coronavirus symptoms.
+The latest guidance continues to recommend extra vigilance and most importantly that people with symptoms do not attend.
+The same principle applies if others in your household have coronavirus.

 Should you have a cough, high temperature, shortness of breath, or similar symptoms, we ask that you do not attend.
-A fair proportion will be conditions we all get at this time of year but patient safety has to come first.
+A proportion will be conditions other than Covid-19 but patient safety has to come first.